Nova Scotia digital animation tax credit

 - Labour-sponsored venture capital corporations.

-- Companies registered as an Equity Tax Credit company.
+- Companies registered as an Equity Tax Credit company or a Community Economic Development Investment Fund.

 grant_eligibility_criteria|eligible_expenses

-- Salaries and wages for third-party employees or owners who provide services for the eligible production
+- Salaries or wages of third-party employees or owners providing direct services to the eligible production (excluding any profit margin and materials).

 grant_eligibility_criteria|zone